camaraproject/IdentityAndConsentManagement/documentation/user-consent.md

 # User Consent Management

-This document captures guidelines for Operator NaaS platform to handle user consents.
+This document captures guidelines for Operator platform to handle user consents.

 ## Table of Contents